Prof. Mathieu Kervyn De MeerendreSub - project 2 Flemish Team Leader

 The sub-project will significantly increase the research capacity at MUST through scientific training, strengthening lab facilities, tailored MSc, PhD, and short courses’ training in natural resources’ ecology and management, GIS & Remote sensing use, hazard and risk assessment, and soil characterization.

-A strong collaboration between sub-project partners at MUST and in Flemish Institutions through staff visits and students exchange will build capacity in conducting research, providing policy advises, and PhD research supervision.
+A strong collaboration between sub-project partners at MUST and in Flemish Institutions through staff visits and student exchange will build capacity in conducting research, providing policy advises, and PhD research supervision.

 MUST will have improved research expertise and facilities to develop and test climate-smart and sustainable land management practices, while the established citizen-based digital information system will support a multi-actor platform in designing climate smart agriculture interventions and conservation practices for increased and sustainable food production of small holder households of the SW region of Uganda.